jaimicore/R_utilities/README.md

 ### Generate randomized (weighted) networks

 Given an input weighted network, returns a randomized version without duplicated targets.
+The input network must have at least two columns: 1) Regulator and 2) Targets, optionally it may  contain a third column with Weights.

+Randomization approaches:

+  - *Simple*: the targets in the network are pooled and for each regulator we sample X targets, where X is the original number of targets.
+  - *List*: similar to the simple approach, but using an user-provided list of targets.
-We preserve the number of times each target gene appears in the input network.
+  - *Shuffle*: re-distribute the original targets avoiding duplicated entries on each regulator.
+This approach preserves the number of times each target gene appears in the input network.

-In other words, if a gene (e.g., *TP53*) is regulated by 15 genes in the input network, the resulting randomized network will contain *TP53* regulated by 15 distinct genes, this is important to preserve the original connectivity of the input network but we may lost the biological relevance of the connections.
+In the *shuffle* mode, if a gene (e.g., *TP53*) is regulated by 15 genes in the input network, the resulting randomized network will contain *TP53* regulated by 15 distinct genes, this is important to preserve the original connectivity of the input network but we may lost the biological relevance of the connections.

-When the option *--exlcusive* is indicated, the original targets will not be assigned as random targets.
-Note, however, that in many cases, a gene can be targeted by most of the genes in the network, in these cases, this condition will not be applied.

 Requires:

   - data.table
-  - doParallel
   - dplyr
-  - foreach
   - purrr

-Example of input file:
+Example of input network file:

 ```unix
 Gene    Target    Weight